johnmartinsson/adaptive-change-point-detection/README.md

 ## Reproduce figures and tables using reproduced experiment results

+    bash doit.sh # if you did not already run this
     python src/main.py

 This will run all experiments presented in the paper and store the results in,